-If you took French/Italian in high school you must take the placement test, unless you already have UW in the High School, Running Start, AP, or Higher Level IB French/Italian credit.
+If you took French or Italian in high school you must take the first year placement test, unless you already have UW in the High School, Running Start, AP, or Higher Level IB French/Italian credit.
 Otherwise, the UW registration system will not allow you to register for French/Italian courses.

 If you have never taken French/Italian, you do not need to take a placement test.
-You are considered a beginner and are eligible for first quarter language (101 or 134).
+You are considered a beginner and are eligible for the first quarter language course (101 or 134).

 Placement tests are administered at the Office of Educational Assessment in 440 Schmitz Hall.